giorgiopiatti/BSc-Thesis-prorogued-programing-project/case-studies/chess/template-vanilla/README.md

 In the following folder you find 4 files.

-- gui.py: main file, were the program starts
+- gui.py: main file, where the program starts
-- chessboard.py: were the chess logic resides (you're going to modify this)
+- chessboard.py: where the chess logic resides (you're going to modify this)
-- pieces.py: were the chess logic for pieces reside (you' re going to modify this)
+- pieces.py: where the chess logic for pieces reside (you're going to modify this)
 - test.py: small test suite to test the functions that you are expected to implement.